-Yes!
+Effective for students not matriculated prior to the fall 2019 application deadline, mentorships must occur off of UC's Uptown Campus.
 If you want to pursue a teaching-focused academic career, then you may want to choose a faculty member from a non-research-intensive institution (such as a community college) as your mentor.
 Additionally, choosing a non-UC faculty member broadens your experience of academic life, exposing you to different methods, styles, and techniques.
 Mount St. Joseph University, for example, is much smaller than UC, and thus an academic position there will be much different than one at a larger institution.
 Ultimately, you must choose a faculty member in a position and at a location that will most benefit your career and pedagogical goals.

 Whom should I contact for help or more information?